 By comparison, backcasting is better suited to account for such normative aspects, due to its participatory and normative nature.
 Backcasting offers stakeholders to participate in different stages of decision making, which departs from a shared vision that reflects the different perceptions, interests and world views of stakeholders (see Van der Voorn et al., 2012).
 Backcasting can be seen as an approach for (joint) complexity reduction of data, as it acknowledges the negotiability of data in a multi-actor process.
 Stakeholder set normative, process and knowledge (data) requirements as well as various goals related to the future vision(s) concerned, stakeholder involvement and their level of influence in the way issues, problems and potential solutions are framed and resolved in a backcasting study (see Van der Voorn et al., 2017).
-In this regard, backcasting tends to be more goal-oriented than DAPP as the degree of complexity depends much more on how joint action is shaped in a participatory way.
-The backdraw of a complexity reductionist approach is that visions of future may hide the full complexity of the systems under study.
+In this regard, backcasting tends to be more goal-oriented than DAPP as the degree of complexity reductionist approach is that visions of future may hide the full complexity of the systems under study.
 To compensate for this shortcoming, various tools and methods like, for example, GIS modelling and Source-Pathway Receptor mapping can support the combined application of backcasting and DAPP.

 Based on pilots, we explore the possibilities for a decision support system (DSS) that supports decision makers in developing robust strategies for flood resilience.
 This reflects on the diversity of backcasting and DAPP.
 We consider backcasting as an example of collaborative planning and DAPP as an example of adaptive planning, but we also recognize the additional value of combining both approaches in a co-evolutionary planning approach.
 For example, both approaches have a different point of departure considering time.
 Backcasting is retrospective in nature as it looks back from the future, whereas DAPP looks forward based on current or business as usual practice.
 At the start backcasting requires more knowledge about the actors and their desires.
 It embraces complexity from an actor perspective, the context of planning (see Table 1).
 Also a certain level of knowledge about the current system state is required.
 DAPP requires more knowledge about the systems and its vulnerabilities.
 DAPP embraces the complexity of systems and their interdependencies.
 It also implies a certain degree of knowledge about current responsibilities.
-When combined with DAPP, backcasting can be useful to account for both the normative and objective aspects of the sell-bydates or tipping points: is it desirable to continue with current practices after the sell-bydates of flood risk management strategies?
+When combined with DAPP, backcasting can be useful to account for both the normative and objective aspects of the sell-by-dates of flood risk management strategies?